 reserve forces leave

-AVC/ SCAVC contracts entered into after 31 March 2015 remain payable (unless the member or the employer in the case of a SCAVC end the contract) for so long as the member has enough pay to cover them.
-Any member paying AVCs for additional life assurance cover will have to make arrangements to continue to pay these to ensure that their life assurance cover does not lapse.
+any pre-existing AVC/ SCAVC contracts remain payable (unless the member or the employer in the case of a SCAVC end the contract) for so long as the member has enough pay to cover them.
+Any member paying AVCs for additional life assurance cover will have to make arrangements to continue to pay these during any period when there is not enough pay to cover them if they wish to ensure that their life assurance cover does not lapse.

 During any period of: